 TL;DR A Twitch chat message is capped at 500 characters, and a stream title is capped at 140 characters.
 Whispers are also 500.
-The bio/About is approximately 300 characters, a panel title is approximately 50, and a panel description is approximately 300 (Twitch publishes no official help page for these three, so treat them as close approximations).
-For bots on IRC there are two real, current limits: the full IRC protocol line is dropped past roughly 469 characters, and an unmodded bot's message is capped at 50 characters — modded bots and the human web/mobile chat box still get the full 500.
-Limits are counted in characters, not bytes, and pasted fancy Unicode counts as one or more characters per glyph, so it eats your budget faster than plain text.
+The bio/About is approximately 300 characters, a panel title is approximately 50, and a panel description is approximately 300.
+Twitch publishes no official help page for those three, so treat them as close approximations.
+Bots on IRC hit two real, current limits: the full IRC protocol line is dropped past roughly 469 characters, and an unmodded bot's message is capped at 50 characters.
+Modded bots and the human web/mobile chat box still get the full 500.
+Limits count characters, not bytes, and pasted fancy Unicode counts as one or more characters per glyph, so it eats your budget faster than plain text.

-The Twitch chat message character limit is 500 characters, and the Twitch stream title character limit is 140 characters.
-Those are the two numbers most people are looking for.
-Everything else on Twitch — your bio, your panels, whispers, and the two separate limits that apply to chat bots — is laid out field by field below, with the honest caveats about which figures Twitch officially documents and which are community-verified.
+The Twitch chat message character limit is 500 characters.
+The stream title limit is 140.
+Those are the two numbers most people come here for.
+Everything else on Twitch (your bio, your panels, whispers, and the two separate limits for chat bots) is laid out field by field below, with honest caveats about which figures Twitch officially documents and which are community-verified.

-Twitch is unusual in that it doesn't publish one tidy "character limits" help page.
-Some caps (chat, whispers, title) are firm and easy to confirm; others (bio, panel fields) are known only from the web forms and community testing.
-This page separates the two so you know which numbers to trust exactly and which to treat as "approximately."
+Twitch is unusual: it doesn't publish one tidy "character limits" help page.
+Some caps (chat, whispers, title) are firm and easy to confirm.
+Others (bio, panel fields) are known only from the web forms and community testing.
+This page keeps the two apart so you know which numbers to trust exactly and which to treat as "approximately."

 Twitch character limits at a glance